Changissnz/nu_merchant_principal/README.md

 you like you are some kind of slave.
 The fat cow is stupid.
 It is stupid not because it is simple-minded.
 It is stupid for judging while sitting comfortably in its welfare zone, sponsored by the government in the name of ... what?
 Merit?
 Justice?
+That fat cow, ultimately in the context of economic sacrifice, may as well be a wolf.
+It may as well be a wolf because it would prefer that you are eaten instead of it.